 Filing and payment deadline

-Your state return is due April 15, the same day as your federal tax return.
+While this year is a bit different, generally your state return is due April 15, the same day as your federal tax return.
 If the 15th falls on a weekend or holiday, returns should be due on the next business day.
 But if you e-file, you get until May 1 to file your return and pay any tax you owe.

 If you can’t file on time, send Form SC4868 to SCDOR, IIT Voucher, P.O.
 Box 100123, Columbia, SC 29202 to request a six-month extension.
 If you’ll owe tax, you must pay it by April 15 to avoid a penalty even if you ask for more time to file your return.